jma_logo Welcome to TCC wmo_logo

 • Temperature distribution is generally approximated as per the normal.

-• Precipitation distribution is generally approximated as per the gamma equivalent rather than the normal.
+• Precipitation distribution is generally (especially in short term) approximated as per the gamma equivalent rather than the normal.

-• For approximation based on normal distribution, the guidance tool performs normalization of precipitation data to the power of 1/4 by default.
+• For approximation based on normal distribution, the guidance tool performs normalization of precipitation data to the power of 1/4 in One-month tool, 1(nonnormalized) in Three-month tool by default.

 Predictor combination and multi-collinearity issues